naamancurtis/trx/readme.md

 end up contributing more to the overall runtime than if the data was just processed sequentially.

-This is primarily true as the solutions implemented attempt to process the data in as close to _"real time" (ie. we process the record as soon as it comes in)_ as possible, .
+This is primarily true as the solutions implemented attempt to process the data in as close to _"real time" (ie. we process the record as soon as it comes in)_ as possible.

 If eventual consistency was acceptable, it's possible that an epoch based solution might allow for better concurrency and _possibly_ overall perfomance gains - a solution where you would collect all data for an epoch and then resolve it in